 Transport: Fort Pitt is centrally located in Chatham, with good transport links.
 Parking is available on-site.
 The school is accessible by bus from across the Medway area and wider Kent.

 Grammar school selection pressure.
 Entry is competitive; parents should understand that passing the 11+ does not guarantee admission.
-The school is oversubscribed, with four applications for every place.
-Families considering entry should ensure their daughter is genuinely ready for selective entry and understands the expectations.
+Families should check the current oversubscription criteria and ensure their daughter is genuinely ready for selective entry and understands the expectations.

 Limited flexibility in curriculum choice.
 As a grammar school with an accelerated Key Stage 3, the school offers a structured, traditional academic curriculum.
 Students unable to keep pace with the rapid progression or preferring vocational routes may find the environment challenging.